OpenSC/pam_p11/README.md

 - verify a token using a known public key found in OpenSSH's `~/.ssh/authorized_keys`.
 - verify a token using a known certificate found in `~/.eid/authorized_certificates`.

-Pam_p11 is very simple, it has no config file, no options other than the PKCS#11 module file, does not know about certificate chains, certificate authorities, revocation lists or OCSP.
+Pam_p11 is very simple, it has no config file, does not know about certificate chains, certificate authorities, revocation lists or OCSP.
 Perfect for the small installation with no frills.

 Pam_p11 was written by an international team and is licensed as Open Source software under the LGPL license.